MicrosoftDocs/azure-devops-docs/docs/boards/work-items/agile-glossary.md

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

-The Microsoft Agile glossary is a short dictionary of terms used in tracking work using Agile tools on the Visual Studio Team Services (VSTS) and Team Foundation Server platforms.
+The Microsoft Agile glossary is a short dictionary of terms used in tracking work using Azure Boards and Team Foundation Server.
 See also:
 - [Work item field index](guidance/work-item-field.md)
 - [Project management and navigation glossary](../../project/navigation/glossary.md)